miquelbeltran/sketchnoting.dev/README.md

 - Adding the abstract to a talk.

-To do so, navigate to https://github.com/miquelbeltran/sketchnoting.dev/tree/master/content/sketchnotes where you will be able to find the talk you want to improve and send us a Pull-Request modifying the markdown file.
+To do so, navigate to https://github.com/miquelbeltran/sketchnoting.dev/tree/master/content/sketchnotes where you can find the talk you want to improve and send us a Pull-Request modifying the markdown file.

 # License